dronecz/ES3ink/README.md

 ### ES3ink is board design to control e-ink displays.

-This repo will hold HW and SW information for this board.
+This repo hold HW and SW (to be done) information for this board.

+Board is mostly working, but still have some issues so **I do not recommend** to make it.

 It can be used with either Arduino or [CircuitPython](https://github.com/dronecz/circuitpython).